Randonneuring: Time limits

+Note that the average minimum speeds to complete an event (in parentheses) are taken over the full time limit, including rest stops.

+To emphasise that Randonneuring events are not a race, many events also have a maximum speed equal to double the minimum speed (i.e. 30 km/h for a 600 km event).
 Organisers are usually free to reduce the maximum speed.
 This sometimes makes it easier to man controls at particularly hilly events.

-To emphasise that Randonneuring events are not a race, many events also have a maximum speed equal to double the minimum speed (i.e. 30 km/h for a 600 km event).

 For events homologated by Les Randonneurs Mondiaux where the rate of climbing is greater than 11 meters per kilometre their President will give consideration to requests for extra time.
 This will normally be based on a 5% allowance for every full m/km of extra climbing.